Supportive Periodontal Care

 - your personal commitment to good oral care at home.

 What is the relationship between your dentist and Drs.
-Torosian, Fuji and Sanavi?
+Torosian, Fuji, Sanavi and Seyedain?

 Your dentist and Drs.
-Torosian, Fuji and Sanavi work together as a team to provide you with the best possible care.
+Torosian, Fuji, Sanavi and Seyedain work together as a team to provide you with the best possible care.
 They combine their experience to formulate the best maintenance plan for you.
 They keep each other informed about yourprogress.
 Although Drs.
-Torosian, Fuji and Sanavi may see you periodically for maintenance therapy, you will need to see your general dentist as well.
+Torosian, Fuji, Sanavi and Seyedain may see you periodically for maintenance therapy, you will need to see your general dentist as well.
 Appointments for periodontal maintenance do not replace regular dental checkups.
 If Drs.
-Torosian, Fuji and Sanavi detects tooth decay during a maintenance visit, he will refer you to your general dentist for treatment.
+Torosian, Fuji, Sanavi and Seyedain detects tooth decay during a maintenance visit, he will refer you to your general dentist for treatment.
 Your general dentist is primarily responsible for your overall dental health, including such dental needs as filling new or recurrent cavities or making changes in fillings, crowns or bridges.